UBC-DSCI/introduction-to-datascience/README.md

 ## Data Science: A First Introduction
 This is the source for the *Data Science: A First Introduction* textbook.

-It is available online at: https://datasciencebook.ca/
+The book is available online at: https://datasciencebook.ca/

 © 2020 Tiffany A. Timbers, Trevor Campbell, Melissa Lee